siraat-ai-academy/feelings-unwritten/az500-eks2-README.md

 ---

 **Siraat AI Academy**
-_“The Straight Path — Teaching AI with Mercy, Guiding Minds with Light.”_
+_“The Straight Path — Empowering minds with clarity, illuminating paths with purpose.”_
 A bridge between human hearts and machine minds.
 **Built with purpose.
 Built for peace.**